liponan/blog.ponan.li/_posts/2018-07-08-top-250-global-attractions.markdown

 These matches the general impression that some parents would "wait" a little bit so they can give birth of a dragon kid.
 Interestingly but unsurprisingly, the acceptance rates of both high school and college entrances for the generation of dragon children (i.e. 15 years and 18 years after their birth) are noticeably low as they have more competitors.
 Fun fact: my zodiac is dragon.

-The data and code are avaiable on [my GitHub repo](https://github.com/leeneil/taiwan-vital-records).